 Getting a degree that is approved by the American Bar Association comes with many perks and opportunities.
 In the state of Colorado, there are eleven colleges and universities that offer the paralegal degree program.
 However, not all are ABA-approved programs.
 Nonetheless, Colorado does have two paralegal programs that are ABA-approved; the schools are Arapahoe Community College and Community College of Aurora.
-The both schools are located near the Capital City of Denver, and are also listed on the top 50 list of the US News Best Law Schools of 2019.
-Each provide the necessary skills, knowledge, courses, and credits to become a successful paralegal.
+Both schools are located near the Capital City of Denver and are also listed on the top 50 list of the US News Best Law Schools of 2019.
+Each provides the necessary skills, knowledge, courses, and credits to become a successful paralegal.
 Some paralegal programs are available online for students needing more flexibility and convenience in their course load.

 However, not all classes in an ABA-approved paralegal program are online.
 Some ABA-approved programs in the state of Colorado are a combination of both online and on-campus or what is called Hybrid courses.
 This option allows the student some face-to face interaction with their instructors; in addition, provide a chance to get involved with events or campus clubs that may not be offered for online students.
 There may also be some paralegal scholarship opportunities for students at the ABA-approved programs in the state of Colorado.
 Checking with the paralegal associations in Colorado may offer financial assistance, such as scholarships to inspiring students enrolled in a Paralegal degree or certificate.

 How is the Job Market for Paralegals in Colorado?